Daniil Papadopoulos: Iraklis

 Papadopoulos joined the reserve squad of Iraklis, but he was soon promoted to the first team under Apostol Chachevski.
 In December 1981 he made his debut for Iraklis against Kastoria.
-He managed to score his first goal for the club in his debut, but this was not enough to prevent Iraklis from suffering a bitter 2-1 away defeat.
+He managed to score his first goal for the club in his debut, but this was not enough to prevent Iraklis from suffering a bitter 2–1 away defeat.
 He was mostly used as a striker in his first season for Iraklis and he scored a total of 9 goals out of 23 appearances.
 In the next season he established himself in the starting lineup of Iraklis and he proved even more prolific, by scoring 11 goals in 30 matches.

-Later on in his career in the 1985-86 season, under manager Telis Batakis, he had to adapt in a more defensive role as he started playing as a left wingback.
+Later on in his career in the 1985–86 season, under manager Telis Batakis, he had to adapt in a more defensive role as he started playing as a left wingback.
 Even from the midfield Papadopoulos scored 5 goals in 28 appearances for Iraklis.
 In the later stages of his career he was placed in the centre of the defence of Iraklis, by then manager Dušan Mitošević.
-His last match wearing the shirt of Iraklis was for the last round of the 1997-98 season, as Iraklis recorded a 4-2 home win against Apollon Athinas.
+His last match wearing the shirt of Iraklis was for the last round of the 1997–98 season, as Iraklis recorded a 4–2 home win against Apollon Athinas.
 At the end of the season he retired, having spent his entire professional career playing for Iraklis in a time span of 17 years.
 During these years he managed to become the all-time leader in appearances for the club with 419 appearances and the second all-time goalscorer with 64 goals.

 International career

 Papadopoulos gained 5 caps for the Greece national team.
-He made his debut on 11 October 1989 during an away 4-0 defeat from Bulgaria for the 1990 World Cup qualifiers.
+He made his debut on 11 October 1989 during an away 4–0 defeat from Bulgaria for the 1990 World Cup qualifiers.

 Managerial career

-He was the assistant manager in Iraklis during the Aggelos Anastasiadis era.
-Also together with former teammate Savvas Kofidis he was the assistant manager of Giannis Kyrastas in Iraklis during the 2000-01 season.
+He was the assistant manager in Iraklis during the Angelos Anastasiadis era.
+Also together with former teammate Savvas Kofidis he was the assistant manager of Giannis Kyrastas in Iraklis during the 2000–01 season.
 After Kyrastas left the club in March Papadopoulos was appointed caretaker manager of the club.
 He also had managerial spells for Kassandra, Kavala and Pavlos Melas.